AdaCore/learn/content/courses/ada-idioms/chapters/programming_by_extension.rst

 Programming by extension allows us to extend an existing package's facilities without having to change the existing package at all.
 Avoiding source code changes to the existing package is important because doing so might be very expensive.
-In certified systems the changed package would require re-certification, for example.
+In certified systems, the changed package would require re-certification, for example.
 Changes to the parent package are avoidable because child packages have compile-time visibility to the private part of the ancestor package (actually the entire ancestor package hierarchy, any of which